 Participants are permitted to borrow from their account the lesser of \$50,000 or 50% of the vested balance of their account with repayment made from payroll deductions.
 All loans become due and payable in full upon a participant's termination of employment with the Employer.
 The borrowing is a separate earmarked investment of the participant's account.
 Interest on the borrowing is based on the prime interest rate as reported in the Wall Street Journal on the first business day of the month in which the loan occurs plus two percent.

 Amounts allocated to participants withdrawn from the Plan

-There were no amounts allocated, but not yet paid, to participants withdrawn from the Plan at December 31, 2013 and \$74,811 at December 31, 2012.
+Amounts allocated, but not yet paid, to participants withdrawn from the Plan were \$321,703 and \$0 at December 31, 2014 and 2013, respectively.

 Forfeitures